 1. General Admission Requirements.
 Admission to Graduate Studies (see graduate admission requirements).

 2. Program Admission.
 In addition to meeting university admissions requirements for a graduate degree students must submit their official GRE scores.
-Admission to the M.S. program is based on an evaluation by the program's admission committee of the following information: - a) A one-page essay that states the student's reasons for applying to the program and his or her career goals and research and scholarly interests, if any. - b) Submit official GRE scores and have an Admissions index of 1,400 or higher (if taken prior to August 1, 2011) or 980 (if taken on or after August 1, 2011), obtained by either of the following: - 1) If taken prior to August 1, 2011: GPA on at least the last 60 semester credit hours times 200 Plus GRE score (Verbal + Quantitative) - 2) If taken on or after August 1, 2011: GPA on at least the last 60 semester credit hours times 200 Plus 15 times (Verbal + Quantitative - 260)
+Admission to the M.S. program is based on an evaluation by the program's admission committee of the following information:

+- A one-page essay that states the student's reasons for applying to the program and his or her career goals and research and scholarly interests, if any.

+- Cumulative GPA >3.0 (on a 4.0 scale)

+- GRE verbal >144

+- GRE quantitative >149

+- BIOL 2420 (Microbiology w/Lab)

+- BIOL 4413 (Genetics w/Lab)

+- 8 hours of Organic Chemistry w/Lab

+- 8 hours of College Physics w/Lab

+- 3 hours of Statistics (MATH 3391 or equivalent)